betogcf/Dell5400Hackintosh/README.md

 - MicroSD card reader
 - TouchPad buttons
 - TrackStick
-- Multi-Jack (both cold- and hotplug)
+- Multi-Jack (both cold and hotplug)

 ## Project Info
 I recently acquired a used Dell Latitude 5400, and at the first opportunity, I wanted to experiment with macOS.
 I used many of the existing projects on GitHub to initially see how it would behave and address stability issues.